“Orr’s Regiment of Rifles”

 The regiment lost 12 killed and 81 wounded.

-The regiment lost 15 killed, 36 wounded and 44 missing, including Colonel Miller.
-Major Leonard Rogers was captured on May 12.
+The regiment lost 15 killed, 36 wounded and 44 missing.
+Colonel Miller was wounded and Major Leonard Rogers was captured on May 12.
+Lieutenant Colonel William H. Hadden took command of the regiment.

 “The Bloody Angle”